-The Project is anticipated to have an operating life of up to 35 years, which may be extended by repowering.
+The Project is anticipated to have an operating life of up to 35 years, which may be extended by repowering (Horse Heaven Wind Farm, LLC 2023).
 An on-site operations team of up to 20 personnel would be employed at the Project to operate and maintain Project components.
-The team would perform scheduled preventative maintenance on the turbines, solar modules, BESSs, and any support infrastructure.
+The team would perform scheduled preventative maintenance on the turbines, solar modules, BESS, and any support infrastructure.
 The on-site team would coordinate with off-site operations staff at a Remote Operation Control Center in accordance with Federal Energy Regulatory Commission guidelines.
 The off-site team would assist in identifying Project components operating at non-peak efficiency and help on-site staff quickly locate potential operating issues.

 Project operations would require water for solar panel washing and limited needs at the O&M facilities.
-Solar modules require little routine maintenance but would be washed periodically during operations, requiring an estimated 2,025,000 gallons of water per year.
+Solar modules require little routine maintenance but would be washed periodically during operations, requiring an estimated 2,025,000 gallons of water annually for all three Solar Siting Areas.
+In addition, no more than 5,000 gallons of water a day are estimated to be needed for consumption and domestic use for kitchen and washroom facilities at the O&M facilities (Horse Heaven Wind Farm, LLC 2023).

-The Project is expected to generate approximately one or two dumpsters of solid, non-hazardous waste per week at the O&M facilities.
+The Project is expected to generate approximately one or two dumpsters of solid, non-hazardous waste per week at the O&M facilities (Horse Heaven Wind Farm, LLC 2023).
 All waste would be stored within designated temporary waste collection areas until it is collected for transport to an approved landfill.
 Materials that can be recycled would be stored and transported separately.